brandonview/poker/README.md

  2. To win the pot outright
     * There are fewer players in the pot or players have been known to play tightly
     * We are in late position and it has been checked to us
-    * The flop texture is favorable
+    * The flop texture is favorable, i.e. The cards come on the flop indicating that:
       + An opponent would only call with a pocket pair, or a weak hand (unlikely if we have raised pre-flop and our opponent has a tight pre-flop range)
       + There are no flush or straight draw possibilities on the board